chestergrant/chestergrant.github.io/_posts/2015-6-3-Hill-climbing-Algorithm.md

 Hill Climbing algorithm.
 Works by:<br>
 0. Initial our current solution to a random solution.<br>
 1. Alter the current solution a little bit.<br>
-2. Is altered solution better than our current solution, if yes our altered solution becomes our current solution else discard the altered solution.
+2. Is altered solution better than our current solution, if yes our altered solution becomes our current solution else discard the altered solution.<br>
 3. Repeat 1 and 2 until no change in solution after a number of tries of altered solutions.<br>
 4. Print current solution

 You will notice that our solution to the problem keeps getting better.
-For example, we travel a path randomly; if it is better than any other previous part travelled we make that our current solution.
+For example, we travel a altered path; if it is better than any other previous path travelled we make that our current solution.
 We keep doing that until the current solution doesn't change for a significant number of iterations.

 Code:<br>